Amanda Nunes Leaves No Doubt That She's the Greatest Women's UFC Fighter Ever

 Cyborg, to the surprise of many, also appeared overwhelmed by Nunes' athletic gifts.

-"I think when we're face-to-face and I touch her, she's gonna feel the difference," Cyborg said before the fight.
-"I don't think she's fought someone like me."
+"I think when we're gonna be face to face and I start touching her, she's gonna feel the difference," Cyborg told Thomas Gerbasi of UFC.com before the fight.
+"I don't think she ever fought somebody like me."

 Instead, it was Cyborg who was stunned by differences in speed and technique.
 Cyborg is so used to being the bigger, stronger woman that Nunes' initial hard leg kick and powerful right hand put her in unfamiliar territory and forced her hand.